PHP runtimes for AWS Lambda

 (this is the same layer for both x86 and ARM).

-Note: to be clear, it is easier and recommended to use the
+To be clear, it is easier and recommended to use the runtime: php-xxx

 directly.